 One Aldwych team is superb, engaging and so well travel, we spent a dreamy afternoon in their company with all the mouthwatering treats.
 Pair it with Somerset House next door for a cultured outing or Royal Opera House – family Sundays and gigs are great fun!
 We know One Aldwych luxury hotel and restaurants for over 12 years and always loved the grand Edwardian architecture, nowadays part of English Heritage.
 We had few grown up dinners including Eneko, so it was a delight to be invited with the kids.
 One enchanting afternoon tea, we thoroughly indulged our inner kids!

-Our second best option for children afternoon tea London is the chilled and chic Anya café by Anya Hindmarch, perfect also for week-end brunches and all day coffees.
+A great option for children afternoon tea London in Belgravia is the chilled and chic Anya café by Anya Hindmarch, perfect also for week-end brunches and all day coffees.
 Quintessential British reimagined with the brands’ trademark humour, we indulged into dark chocolate sweet treats in the heart of Anya’s Village on Pont street.

 For very lucky children in 2021 Anya has also a Grotto, one immersive journey through a moonlit forest and across crunchy snow to find Father Christmas, who will read them a story and give them a gift.
 Grown-ups get a free hot drink from the Anya Cafe as well as mince pies, gingerbread men and Christmas cakes.
 The gift shop has limited-edition Anya Hindmarch gifts and Christmas decorations, including ceramic tree baubles, crackers, puzzles, mugs, crayons and teddy bears but we got truly excited about the Return to nature Anya’s bags collection, all biodegradable and perfect gifts from one visionary Greenpeace Ambassador (Anya!) to fashionistas ESG minded and Earth lovers – a truly perfect Christmas present!

 More of an inner child or some exotic flavours and daydreaming?
-Take your pick at Taj 51 afternoon tea, there’s Alice in wonderland and the Jasmine Indian Afternoon Tea.
+Take your pick at Taj 51 Indian afternoon tea London or Alice in wonderland.

-Pair it with more Royal treats at Buckingham Palace and eventually Green Park playground.
+Pair it with more Royal treats at Buckingham Palace, and eventually Green Park playground or the Royal Mews.

 For more exotic flavours and Japan lovers, AKIRA on the first floor of Japan House London offers a Japanese-style afternoon tea.
 The adults loved the smoked black teas (especially whiskey flavoured!) and seasonal sophisticated platter of sushi, whilst the kids loved the matcha dippings and wagashi (Japanese sweets and desserts).

-For lovely daytrips from London with superb children afternoon tea we love and regularly rave about Coworth Park, a Dorcheser collection hotel 45 minutes drive from Kensington.
+For lovely daytrips from London with superb children afternoon tea we love and regularly rave about Coworth Park, a Dorchester collection hotel 45 minutes drive from Kensington.